frappe/drive/README.md

 ```

 Replace the following parameters with your values:

 - `email@example.com`: Your email address
 - `subdomain.domain.tld`: Your domain name where Drive will be hosted

-The script will set up a production-ready instance of Frappe Drive with all the necessary configurations in about 5 minutes. -->
+The script will set up a production-ready instance of Frappe Drive with all the necessary configurations.

 ### Installation